Winter 2021 Update from Marin CAMFT's Trauma Response Team

-Here are highlights from our Trauma Response Team’s recent and upcoming activities:
+Here are highlights from the Trauma Response Team:

 Psychological First Aid